KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 - Read [Adapting to change and globalization: a snapshot of the entrepreneurial ecosystem in Argentina](https://www.bbvaspark.com/contenido/en/news/adapting-to-change-and-globalisation-a-snapshot-of-the-entrepreneurial-ecosystem-in-argentina/)

 **Homework Reflections:**
 (Note that unless otherwise stated, all homework is due at 8 am on the day of the next class session.)
+Use the Entrepreneurship Field Pad to record your reflections.

 1. What are the most important things you learned about entrepreneurship from the readings/video?
 Explain.
 2. How have you been entrepreneurial in your life?
 Explain.